Stackware-Ltd/Qt-SQLDriver-PQSQL-android/README.md

 - Qt 6.8.3 installed (with both Android and host kits)
 - Android NDK (tested with r26.1)
 - CMake ≥ 3.20
-- PostgreSQL 17.6 source code (Provided in repo)
+- PostgreSQL 17.6 source code (Provided in repo but better to download a fresh copy)

 ---